backand/docs/source/includes/_lambda_launcher.md

 The Backand Lambda integration relies on the policy JSON provided to the right.
 This grants Backand the capability to fetch a list of functions, fetch an individual functions, and invoke a function both synchronously and asynchronously.

+### From AWS CloudFormation

+If you have admin access to your organization's AWS account, you can use this process to easily create the appropriate IAM policies and users for Backand's external function links.

+<aside class="success">Please note: if you do not have admin access to your AWS account, we can walk you through a modified version of this process.
+Contact us over intercom in the lower-right-hand corner of your screen, or send us a message at <a href="mailto:support@backand.com">support@backand.com</a> for further assistance.</aside>

+1. Download the [BackandUserCreation JSON](https://s3.amazonaws.com/cdn.backand.net/cloudformation/templates/1/CFbackandaccess) from our CDN.
+1. Log into the Amazon Web Services dashboard, and navigate to Cloud Formation (listed under "Management").
+1. Select "Create New Stack".
+1. Choose "Upload a template to Amazon S3", and provide the [BackandUserCreation JSON](https://s3.amazonaws.com/cdn.backand.net/cloudformation/templates/1/CFbackandaccess) downloaded in the first step.
+1. Provide a name for the stack (e.g. "CreateBackandUser"), and click "Next".
+1. You're presented with an Options page at this point.
+No changes are needed here - click "Next".
+1. Review the stack, and check the "I acknowledge that AWS CloudFormation might create IAM Resources" check box.
+1. Click "Create".
+1. Select the stack you created, and navigate to the "Outputs" tab.
+Once the Stack creation has finished, you will be provided with the Access Key ID and Secret Key.
+1. Use these credentials to link your AWS account to Backand in the "Connection Details" area of **Functions & Integrations -> Functions -> External Functions**

 ### From the AWS Console
 If you're already logged into the AWS Console for your region, use the following steps to connect your AWS Lambda functions to Backand: